angelofgdsantos/angelofgdsantos.github.io/content/research/paper4/index.md

 ---
-title: "Paying us to not deforest:
+title: "Paying us to not deforest : How community pay-for-performance can lead to conservation (JMP)"
-A community pay-for-performance program in Zambia"
 # date: 2012-06-01
 # tags: ["keyword 1","keyword 2","keyword 3"]
 author: ""